fbef0102/L4D1_2-Plugins/l4d2_transition_info_fix/readme.md

 * <details><summary>Known Issue</summary>

-	1. If a player disconnects form server when map change, server loading second map too long and everyone in the server stuck in this situation
+	1. If a player disconnects from server when map change, server loading second map too long and everyone in the server stuck in this situation
 		* To this Bug, write down the following cvars in cfg/server.cfg
 			```php
 			// Duration (in seconds) to wait for survivors to transition across changelevels (default: 120)